DFE-Digital/sdd-design-history/app/glossary/glossary.md

 School Resource Management Advisor ( SRMA )
 : A school management expert who is paid to go into a trust/academy and advise on how they can be more efficient.

+School Resource Management Division (SRM)
+: Four teams who help schools improve outcomes for pupils by making every pound count.
+Includes practical support and guidance for schools and academies to help reduce costs on regular purchases and recruitment, so they can invest their resources into areas that improve pupil outcomes.

 School System Infrastructure Directorate ( SSID )
 : Responsible for managing policy in the running of academy trusts.